bms5213-F2021/bms5213-F2021.github.io/docs/lectures/week1_pt1.md

 ### What makes a good question?

-The question should have several qualities which Peng and Matsul describe.
+The question should have several qualities which Peng and Matsui describe.
 These include characteristics such as the question being of interest to your audience.
 Whoever the audience is (collaborators, PI, grant awarding committees, the public), be sure to understand and communicate what question you think you want to answer with the data before performing an analysis and finding out that the answer was not in line with the audience's interest/thoughts.

 Ideally, the question will also be novel, or it hasn't been answered before.
 Perhaps an answer has been attempted, but it wasn't a satisfactory answer and either the data that you will be analyzing or the way in which you will be analyzing it, will lead to a more satisfactory answer.